 Make sure that Google Analytics tracking code is placed under Convert Experiments code, in your website's header.
 You can use the Classic Analytics (ga.js) or the Universal Analytics code (analytics.js) or the Global Site Tag (gtag.js) version.
 Any custom Google Analytics code could break the integration.

 After setting up the experiment variations, go to Experiment Summary by editing the experiment.
 Once you are in the Experiment Summary, go to Experiment section and then select Add/Edit Integrations: You can either select Classic or Universal Analytics in order to activate the integration.
 If you use Global Site Tag in your website select Universal Analytics as it works for both Universal and Global Site Tag tracking codes:

 Integrate with Classic Analytics

 Integrate through the use of Google Analytics Custom Variables - this is the choice if you are using the Google Analytics Classic tracking (ga.js).
-In that case you need to select one of the five available Google Analytics slots.
+In that case you need to select one of the five available Google Analytics Dimensions.

-Make sure you do not have multiple experiments running in the same time using the same slot.
-Reusing a slot for experiments that run in different periods is fine though.
+Make sure you do not have multiple experiments running in the same time using the same dimension.
+Reusing a dimension for experiments that run in different periods is fine though.

 Integrate with Universal Analytics